EdoardoCostantini/plotmihd/README.md

     )
     ```

+    Note: because you are using the `install.packages()` dependencies cannot be automatically installed.
+    If you get an error message indicating some dependencies are missing, please install them independently and try again.

 ## 2. Using the Shiny app

 To start the shiny apps and interact with the plots, open an R session and load the package: